-Fort Eustis, VA --- The Army always strives to have the most up-to-date equipment, systems, and trainings.
+JOINT BASE LANGLEY-EUSTIS, Va. --- The Army always strives to have the most up-to-date equipment, systems, and trainings.
 The Expert Infantryman Badge, Expert Soldier Badge, and the Expert Field Medic Badge, also known as E3B, received an upgrade from the U.S. Army Training and Doctrine Command, who recently analyzed the current badges, and developed them into an aligned event that can be conducted simultaneously.

-The ESB is the newest badge, created in 2019, designed to improve Soldier lethality, as well as individual, unit, and overall Army readiness.
+The ESB is the newest badge, created in 2019, and is designed to improve Soldier lethality, as well as individual, unit, and overall Army readiness.
 It was developed to recognize those who have met a high standard of performance in physical fitness and warfighting tasks.

 TRADOC and the Test Control Officers created a working group to conduct the initial analysis to start aligning the events.

-Due to the “EFMB testing being different compared to the EIB and ESB, there was more that had to change for them to properly align.
-For example, the EIB and ESB tested on individual skills, whereas the EFMB followed more of a storyline type testing,” said Command Sgt.
+"Due to the EFMB testing being different compared to the EIB and ESB, there was more that had to change for them to properly align.
+For example, the EIB and ESB tested on individual skills, whereas the EFMB followed more of a storyline type testing,” Command Sgt.
 Maj.
-Clark Charpentier, Medical Center of Excellence, Fort Sam Huston, Texas.
+Clark Charpentier, Medical Center of Excellence, said.

 Based on the team’s findings, new wording recommendations were given to establish more consistency in the administrative process for the three manuals and an overall more cohesive, effective event.

-“We want to ensure our Soldiers have access to the best available Army training in the world and allow them to be able to earn rewards for proving their excellence in training,” he said.
+“Soldiers will be able to participate in at least one of the newly aligned badge events,” TRADOC Command Sgt.
+Maj.
+Daniel Hendrex said.
+“We want to ensure our Soldiers have access to the best available Army training in the world and allow them to be able to earn rewards for proving their excellence in training.

 Looking forward, the TRADOC team has the intent to complete the new policy by 31 October or earlier and will release it at AUSA under the new Non-Commissioned Officers Strategy.